sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

     - 4 standoffs
     - 12 black screws (in motors box, **not** drone frame box)

+### Align the frame

-2. Place the drone frame on a flat surface so that the back is facing you.
+Place the drone frame on a flat surface so that the back is facing you.

 <figure>
     <figcaption>Orientation of Drone Frame</figcaption>
     <img style='width:350px' src="photos/drone_frame_labeled_orientation.jpg"/>
 </figure>

+### Insert the velcro strap

-3. Feed the velcro through the center of the drone frame.
-Make sure the fuzzy side is facing down.
+Feed the velcro through the center of the drone frame.
+Make sure rough side is facing up.

+Note: The strap in the image is from a previous hardware version.
+You will want this to strap down around the battery on the bottom of the drone frame.
+Try doing so without the battery to make sure the strap is on in the correct direction.

 <figure>
     <figcaption>Velcro through Drone Frame</figcaption>
     <img style='width:350px' src="photos/velcro_in_frame.jpg"/>
 </figure>

-4. Screw a black screw into each of the standoffs.
+### Screw a black screw into each of the standoffs

-Note: Although the image shows rounded top bolts, the correct ones are the **short bolts that are included with the motors**.
-(The ones shown in the image are fine, but the hex key doesn't fit them)
+Note: Although the image shows rounded top bolts, the correct ones are the [**short M3 bolts that are included with the motors**](#materials-bolt-m3).
+(The ones shown in the image came from the frame kit and they work fine, but the hex key doesn't fit them)

 <figure>
     <figcaption>Putting Screws in Standoffs</figcaption>
     <img style='width:200px' src="photos/standoffs_with_screws.png"/>
 </figure>

+### Attach PDB to frame

-5. Place the completed PDB into the center of the drone frame.
+Place the completed PDB into the center of the drone frame.
 For each of the 4 corner screw holes of the PDB, screw a standoff through the hole and into the drone frame.
-Note that the drone frame doesn't have screw grooves for the standoffs - you will create these grooves by lightly applying downward force while screwing.
+Note that the drone frame doesn't have screw grooves for the standoffs - you will create these grooves by applying downward force while screwing.
+Don't screw too far, since it is easy to strip the plastic.
+(We realize these don't hold into the frame that well, and are devising a better solution for the next hardware version.)

 <figure class="flow-subfigures">
     <figcaption>Put PDB on Drone Frame</figcaption>